-Stock futures point to gains following record day
+Stock futures trade cautiously following record day

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude ladded 6 cents to $48.42 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude slipped 7 cents to $48.30 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 54 cents on Thursday to $48.36.
-Brent crude, the price standard for international oils, declined 2 cents to $51.48 per barrel in London.
+Brent crude, the price standard for international oils, declined 12 cents to $51.38 per barrel in London.
 The contract rose 42 cents the previous session to $51.50.

 The Associated Press contributed to this report.